 After the presentation last week of the new ForerunnersWith the Forerunner 235 with optical pulse sensor developed by Garmin, it was expected that Garmin would incorporate its new sensor to one of the devices that have more reason to wear it, the activity bracelets.
 And by the way, Garmin has already given its optical sensor a name, "Elevate".
 The new Garmin Vivosmart HR follows the trend of this type of devices, combining in a small bracelet a touch screen to display information along with a series of sensors (accelerometer, altimeter, optical sensor) that will give all the necessary data to measure our exercise and the level of intensity of your day to day.

 This is not a simple update, there are several new features

 The Garmin Vivosmart HR bracelet is not a new product line.
 Just over a year ago the original Vivosmart was introduced, which linked Vivofit with mobile notifications.
 Today Garmin continues with the product range incorporating this new model.

 Contrary to what we might think, it is not a simple aesthetic renovation taking advantage of the inclusion of the optical sensor, there are several new features that were not present in last year's model, many of them will serve to catch up with other similar competitive products (especially Fitbit Charge HR).

-- Constant pulse monitoring throughout the day (even without activity), thanks to Garmin's new "Elevate" sensor
+- Constant pulse tracking throughout the day (even without doing an activity), thanks to the new Garmin "Elevate" sensor.

 - Possibility to send the pulse to other ANT+ devices, working simply as an external optical sensor